umee-network/umee/x/leverage/README.md

 Each token in the `Token Registry` has a parameter called `CollateralWeight`, always less than 1, which determines the portion of the token's value that goes towards a user's borrow limit, when the token is used as collateral.

-Additionally, each token when _borrowed_ uses its collateral weight to limit the average collateral weight of _collateral_ assets on the same account.
-This usage of collateral weight based on borrowed assets instead of collateral ones is called `Borrow Factor`.
+An additional implied parameter is defined as `BorrowFactor = maximum(0.5, CollateralWeight)`.
+Borrow factor limits the effectiveness of any collateral which is borrowing the token in question.

-For example, an account with using a single collateral token with `CollateralWeight 0.8` borrowing an single token with `CollateralWeight 0.7` will reduce the effective `CollateralWeight` of the account's collateral to `0.7` when computing borrow limit.
+For example, an account using a single collateral token with `CollateralWeight 0.8` borrowing an single token with `CollateralWeight 0.7` will reduce the effective `CollateralWeight` of the account's collateral to `0.7` when computing borrow limit.

 #### Special Asset Pairs